-- Don’t give up and just let some of your discouragement go as if it would a natural phase of learning pole, just like puberty, it sucks but it will pass with time.
+- Don’t give up.
+It’s a natural phase, similar to puberty; it sucks but it will pass with time.

 - Try different grips and don’t be afraid to combine them.
-People have different skin types and sweat differently, find your unique blend.
-BUT remember, grip aid is a tool and should never replace the strength you need in your hands to grip.
+People have different skin types and sweat differently.
+BUT remember, grip aid is not to replace the arm strength.

-- Give yourself time to develop strength in your hands.
+- Give yourself time to develop arm strength.
 Muscles need time to grow so keep trying by gripping with BOTH hands on the pole at all times.
-Just trying once or twice a day will make a HUGE difference in a few short weeks.
+Just trying once or twice a day will make a HUGE difference in few weeks.

-- Be sure your pole is squeaky clean and don’t use ANY body lotions, don’t even use it within 24 hours of doing pole.
+- Be sure your pole is squeaky clean and don’t use ANY body lotions (Not within 24 hours of doing pole).
 Oils from the lotions are absorbed into the skin and will seep back out after you start to sweat.
 Simply washing the lotion off your skin is not enough.
-If you can’t live without lotion during these times, consider switching to 97% pure aloe vera gel for moisture on your skin.
+If you can’t live without lotion during these times, consider switching to 97% pure aloe vera gel for skin moisture.
 The pure aloe vera gel can be used up to 10 minutes before you pole dance.
 For those of you with dry skin, it may improve your grip on the dance pole.

 - Do pole “pull-ups” exercises three times a week to develop strength.
 Once you get stronger, the life of pole dancing will be easier and more fun!
 In the meantime, you can enjoy learning floor work, and grounded turns like pirouettes, half-turns, backslides, and plies.
 (FYI, all those videos lessons are in the PoleBody® Complete Home Edition – Home Pole Fitness Training Course.)

 - Lastly but most importantly, don’t skimp on the nutrition.
-80% of you success to drop weight, gain muscle, and be more fit is in your diet, not your exercise regimen.
+Diet is 80% success to get fit, not your exercise.
 Learn to eat healthier for fat loss, get quality lean protein, and ditch junk carbs like sugar, bread, pasta, and desserts.